Overall Record (Women's): 213-205 (through 2016-17 season)

-Rebecca Helt is set to begin her 20th season as head coach of the women’s tennis team, and she also serves as Bucknell’s coordinator of tennis, a position she assumed in December of 2013.
-She is the program’s all-time winningest coach, entering the 2016-17 season with an overall record of 203-194.
+Rebecca Helt recently completed her 20th season as head coach of the women's tennis team, and she also serves as Bucknell's coordinator of tennis, a position she assumed in December of 2013.
+She is the program's all-time winningest coach, entering the 2017-18 season with an overall record of 213-205.

 Helt also served as Bucknell's head men's tennis coach from 2002-13.
 One of the highlights of her tenure with the men's program came during the 2012 season when she led Gregg Cohenca and Evan Zimmer to the NCAA Championships in doubles for the first time in both Bucknell and Patriot League history.